 - 1. 124 semester hours of credit; - 2.
 A minimum cumulative grade point average of 2.5 on a 4.0 scale with a grade of C or higher in all nursing courses; - 3.
 Participation in assessment activities as required by the student's major department; - 4.
-Registered nurses enrolled in the RN- BSN Degree Completion Program will be awarded a maximum of 84 credits (based on licensure and earned or documented professional education credits within the student's study timeframe of BSN program at D&E) toward their BSN;
+Registered nurses enrolled in the RN- BSN Degree Completion Program will be awarded a maximum of 84 credits (based on licensure and earned or \documented professional education credits within the student's study timeframe of BSN program at D&E) toward their BSN;

-Documented professional educational activities must consist of those "requirements for continuing education for re-licensure of registered professional nurse" per TITLE 19, LEGISLATIVE RULES, STATE BOARD OF EXAMINERS FOR REGISTERED PROFESSIONAL NURSES, SERIES 11, CONTINUING EDUCATION AND COMPETENCE.
-According to the West Virginia Board of Examiners for Registered Professional Nurses, "Continuing education means those learning activities intended to build upon the educational and experiential basis of the registered professional nurse for the enhancement of practice, education, administration, research, or theory development to the end of improving the health of the public".
+\Documented professional educational activities must consist of those "requirements for continuing education for re-licensure of registered professional nurse" per TITLE 19, LEGISLATIVE RULES, WEST VIRGINIA BOARD OF REGISTERED NURSES, SERIES 11, CONTINUING EDUCATION AND COMPETENCE.
+According to the West Virginia Board of Registered Nurses, "Continuing education means those learning activities intended to build upon the educational and experiential basis of the registered professional nurse for the enhancement of practice, education, administration, research, or theory development to the end of improving the health of the public".
 All professional educational activities submitted for credit are subject to verification (including contacting approved providers to verify participation, and/or submission of original certificates from approved offerings for review).